mdn/webextensions-examples/store-collected-images/webextension-plain/README.md

 ## Usage

-This version of the example doesn't use Webpack and Babel to transpile the ES6 modules (and JSX) into javascript bundle scrips, and so it can be executed (using `web-ext run` or by installing it temporarely from "about:debugging#addons") and changed without any build step.
+This version of the example doesn't use Webpack and Babel to transpile the ES6 modules (and JSX) into JavaScript bundle scripts, so it can be executed (using `web-ext run` or by installing it temporarily from "about:debugging#addons") and changed without any build step.

 ## NOTE on the plain JavaScript React UI

-The UI of this example is based on React (as the "build with webpack" version of this example), but it uses plain javascript instead of JSX (the "HTML"-like syntax usually used in "React"-based projects), and so the component UI hierarchy is composed of `React.createElement` function calls, e.g.
+The UI of this example is based on React (as is the "build with webpack" version of this example), but it uses plain JavaScript instead of JSX (the "HTML"-like syntax usually used in "React"-based projects), and so the component UI hierarchy is composed of `React.createElement` function calls, e.g.

 ```
 class MyReactComponent extends React.Component {